Reading note: Head North

 The answer, as with most things, lies somewhere in the middle.

-The other half of Burnham and Rotherham’s solution — scrapping Green Book processes2 for evaluating state significant investments - is far less convincing.
-Burnham talks of his own experience in HM Treasury:
+The other half of Burnham and Rotheram’s solution — scrapping Green Book processes2 for evaluating state significant investments - is intriguing but not entirely convincing.

 But I asked the civil servants: why could not a single project in the North of England be identified?
 That was when the scales fell from my eyes.